All students must accept the responsibility to comply with the measures below as a condition of accessing campus or living in Chapman housing.

 - All students are required to report a positive COVID-19 test to the Student Health Center and cooperate fully with Chapman contact tracking and tracing efforts.

-- If individuals do test positive for COVID-19, either on-site or with an off-site or self-test, there continues to be a mandated isolation period of ten days.
-Testing at five days is an option and will shorten the isolation period if a negative test is received.
+- If individuals do test positive for COVID-19, either on-site or with an off-site or self-test, there continues to be a mandated isolation period of five days.
+Wear a high-quality mask if you must be around others at home and in public.
 During the required isolation, faculty must provide students with alternative means to stay current with their courses.

-All faculty, staff and students are required to get tested if they have symptoms, those unvaccinated or not current with the eligible booster must test once per week.
+All faculty, staff and students are required to get tested if they have symptoms.
 Report an off-campus COVID-19 test.
 Anyone in close contact with a person who has Covid must get tested.
 Students and/or faculty in certain programs (e.g. Dodge College) are required to get tested according to program requirements.
-Additionally, unvaccinated persons must test once per week.

 Learn more about testing options at the Student Health Center or Chapman’s COVID-19 Testing Center.